-Creatine and pregnancy – what you need to know
+Creatine and pregnancy: what you need to know

 As a research scientist with a decade of experience studying the role of creatine in maternal and child health, Dr Stacey Ellery is well qualified to discuss creatine and pregnancy.
 As a mother she also has a personal perspective on creatine and pregnancy.

-Her research program includes international teams of clinicians, biomedical scientists, neuroscientists and analytical chemists in Australia, New Zealand and the United States.
+Dr Ellery’s research program includes international teams of clinicians, biomedical scientists, neuroscientists and analytical chemists in Australia, New Zealand and the United States.
 They are investigating many aspects of the role creatine may play in producing healthy mothers and babies.

 What is creatine?

-Creatine is used by many cells in your body to help produce energy.
+Creatine is a compound found naturally in foods derived from animal protein, mainly meat, fish and dairy.
+It is used by many cells in your body to help produce energy.
 It fuels the processes that provide immediate energy to cells when demands rise quickly.
 That is why for more than 20 years many elite and amateur athletes have used dietary creatine supplements to aid in muscle performance.
 Creatine supplements are also being assessed to support neurological health in those with Parkinson’s disease, major depressive disorders and even to help with fatigue.

 Why do some people take creatine before or during pregnancy?